Type 510 Taper Shank 118° point

 — Taper shank drills are made to fit tapered holders.

-— Precision ground flutes, clearance and point.
+— Precision ground flutes, clearance & point.

 — Proudly manufactured in the USA.